-- 192. Comment letters.
+- 91. Comment letters.
 A few comment letters suggested that use of book values/pooling of interests method should be considered.
-This was predominantly mentioned in relation to cooperatives, where respondents felt that the purchase method 'is not appropriate'. - 193.
+This was predominantly mentioned in relation to cooperatives, where respondents felt that the purchase method 'is not appropriate'. - 92.
 Field tests.
 Section 18 Business Combinations and Goodwill appears very complex.
 It would be costly to apply, yet the resulting benefits seem rather limited.
-Field test entities suggested that this is one area where the IASB should try to give SMEs material relief, particularly regarding the disclosure requirements.

-- 194. WG recommendation.
-WG members did not support allowing SMEs to follow merger accounting for any business combinations other than combinations of entities under common control. - 195.
+Field test entities suggested that this is one area where the IASB should try to give private entities material relief, particularly regarding the disclosure requirements. - 93.
+WG recommendation.
+WG members did not support allowing private entities to follow merger accounting for any business combinations other than combinations of entities under common control. - 94.
 Staff recommendation.
-Staff do not recommend allowing SMEs to use pooling of interests or book value accounting for a business combination (other than a combination of entities under common control, which are excluded from Section 18 under ED paragraph 18.4).
-SMEs are not likely to enter into many business combinations, so applying the purchase method is effectively a 'one-off' requirement that provides useful information both for users and for management, much of which should be available from discussions when setting the price.
+Staff do not recommend allowing private entities to use pooling of interests or book value accounting for a business combination (other than a combination of entities under common control, which are excluded from Section 18 under ED paragraph 18.4).
+Private entities are not likely to enter into many business combinations, so applying the purchase method is effectively a

+'one-off' requirement that provides useful information both for users and for management.
+Most of the information needed to apply the purchase method should have been determined in order to evaluate a suitable price for the acquisition.
 The area of Section 18 causing the most significant problems appears to be disclosure, and staff will deal with this separately in a future Board paper.

-Does the Board agree with the staff recommendation that the ED should not be amended to allow SMEs to use pooling of interests accounting for a business combination (other than a combination of entities under common control, which are excluded from Section 18)?
+Does the Board agree with the staff recommendation that the ED should not be amended to allow private entities to use pooling of interests accounting for a business combination (other than a combination of entities under common control, which are excluded from Section 18)?